Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Position Bias Adjustment

 Note that the post-processing approaches discussed in the previous section work under the assumption that $Y(j)$'s are identical for all $j$.
 To see this, let $\tilde{s}(X)$ denote the score of an item after applying the \EOpp or \EOdds post-processing algorithm and let $\tilde{\gamma}$ denote the corresponding position of the item in the ranking generated by $\tilde{s}(X)$.
-Then $(\tilde{s}(X), \gamma)$ would satisfy Equation \eqref{eq: EO with position bias} for $\gamma$ equals the position of the item in the ranking without post-processing.
-This does not guarantee that $(\tilde{s}(X), \tilde{\gamma})$ would satisfy Equation \eqref{eq: EO with position bias} unless $Y(j)$'s are identical for all $j$.
+Then $(\tilde{s}(X), \gamma)$ would satisfy \eqref{eq: EO with position bias} for $\gamma$ equals the position of the item in the ranking without post-processing.
+However, this does not guarantee that $(\tilde{s}(X), \tilde{\gamma})$ would satisfy \eqref{eq: EO with position bias} unless $Y(j)$'s are identical for all $j$.
+Below, we propose adjustments to the \EOpp and \EOdds algorithms for satisfying \eqref{eq: EO with position bias} under the following assumptions on the position bias: